sisimai/p5-sisimai/README.md

 What is Sisimai
 ===================================================================================================
 Sisimai is a Perl module for analyzing RFC5322 bounce emails and generating structured data from parsed results.
-Sisimai is the system formerly known as bounceHammer 4, is the successor of bounceHammer.
+Sisimai is the system formerly known as bounceHammer 4, is the successor to bounceHammer.

 ![](https://libsisimai.org/static/images/figure/sisimai-overview-1.png)